Yoav666s/dnd-wiki/_pages/reckonfear.md

 **Success with a Cost.** When you hit with a physical attack and succeed with a cost, you deal only half damage.

+**Critical Miss.** When you critically miss with a physical attack, your DR is lowered by 1 for the next attack the target makes against you.
+This effect accumulates if you critically miss more than once on your turn.

 ### Unarmed Attacks
 Unarmed attacks use the Brawn skill and deal damage equal to your Strength Modifier plus your Unarmed Die.